 How does an English teacher avoid a novel titled Language Arts?
 I certainly could not, especially since I have been big fan of Stephanie Kallos since reading Broken for You in 2005.
 And, of course, this cover with its looping arcs is pretty intriguing – and representative.
+This book was a source of my discussion for dissertation that got approval from the professor I study under.

 Language Arts is an ambitious novel – one I almost felt she was not going to be able to pull off due to all its looping arcs.
 The main character is Charles Marlow, a high school English teacher who attempts to show students how language will shape and change their lives.
 Charlie is also the father of an autistic son, Cody, who never masters the use of language.
 Cody, now 21, must be placed in a new adult residence.
 Charlie is divorced from his wife, Allison, with whom he has little success in communicating.
 During Art Therapy at the new home, Cody collaborates with Sister Georgia, an aging Italian nun who is losing her language, all of which is photographed by one of Charlie’s students who is working there on her senior Language Arts project.
 Sound confusing?
 It often is.
 To further muddy the waters, the timeline of the novel bounces between the present and Charlie’s elementary school days, when he was placed in an experimental language arts program that resulted in him penning an award winning story that was a loosely veiled expose of his parents’ dysfunctional marriage.
 Also, symbolically significant is the elementary school instruction Charlie received in the Palmer Handwriting Method and the ways it knit Charlie’s life together with a mentally challenged classmate of his named Dana.